CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is an excellent skill description that clearly defines a specific migration workflow with concrete actions, natural trigger terms, explicit 'when' guidance, and boundary delineation from related skills.
-It uses proper third-person voice throughout and avoids vague language.
-The inclusion of cross-references to related skills for single operations further strengthens its distinctiveness.
+This is an excellent skill description that hits all the key criteria.
+It provides specific concrete actions, natural trigger terms, explicit 'when' guidance, and clear boundary delineation from related skills.
+The description is concise yet comprehensive, using proper third-person voice throughout.

 DimensionReasoningScore